programminghistorian/jekyll/lessons/OCR-with-Tesseract-and-ScanTailor.md

 -l yourlanguage
 ```

-The name of the document I'll OCR is Podstawy01.tif, and I want that the name of the OCR´d text is OCRPodstawy01.
-In addition, becaue my text is in Polish, I´ll need to add the language definition in the command.
+The name of the document I'll OCR is Podstawy01.tif, and I want that the name of the OCR'd text is OCRPodstawy01.
+In addition, becaue my text is in Polish, I'll need to add the language definition in the command.
 My command goes like this:

 ```
 tesseract Podstawy01.tif OCRPodstawy01 -l pol